workshopda/sbtet-results/Readme.md

 # SBTET Results Downloader (Darion Edition)

 ## Overview
-SBTET Results Downloader is a Streamlit-based web application designed to automate the process of downloading and analyzing student results from the SBTET (State Board of Technical Education and Training) website.
-It uses Selenium for web scraping, processes the results, generates reports in Excel and PDF formats, and optionally uploads the results to Google Drive.
+SBTET Results Downloader is a sophisticated Streamlit-based application designed to automate the retrieval and analysis of student results from the State Board of Technical Education and Training (SBTET) website.
+Leveraging Selenium for robust web scraping, the application processes data efficiently, generates comprehensive reports in Excel and PDF formats, and supports seamless integration with Google Drive for file uploads.

-## Features
+## Key Features
-- Supports multiple input modes: Range of PINs, Single PIN, or CSV file upload.
+- Multiple input modes: Range of PINs, Single PIN, or CSV file upload.
-- Scrapes detailed student results including subject-wise marks and GPA.
+- Detailed extraction of student results, including subject-wise marks and GPA.
-- Generates Excel reports summarizing all results.
+- Generation of consolidated Excel reports summarizing all results.
-- Generates individual PDF reports for each student (requires `wkhtmltopdf`).
+- Creation of individual PDF reports per student (requires `wkhtmltopdf`).
-- Provides analytics and visualizations such as pass/fail distribution, branch performance, GPA distribution, and top performers.
+- Interactive analytics and visualizations: pass/fail distribution, branch performance, GPA distribution, and top performers.
-- Uploads generated files to a specified Google Drive folder.
+- Google Drive integration for direct upload of generated files.
-- Configurable web scraping parameters for advanced users.
+- Advanced configuration options for web scraping parameters.
-- Multi-threaded scraping for faster processing.
+- Multi-threaded processing for enhanced performance and scalability.

 ## Installation

 ### Prerequisites
 - Python 3.8 or higher
-- Google Chrome and ChromeDriver installed and accessible in your system PATH
+- Google Chrome browser and matching ChromeDriver installed and accessible via system PATH
-- `wkhtmltopdf` installed for PDF generation (optional but recommended)
+- `wkhtmltopdf` for PDF generation (optional but strongly recommended)

 ### Installing wkhtmltopdf

-#### On Windows
+#### Windows
-1. Download the installer from the official site: https://wkhtmltopdf.org/downloads.html
+1. Download the installer from the official website: [https://wkhtmltopdf.org/downloads.html](https://wkhtmltopdf.org/downloads.html)
-2. Run the installer and follow the setup instructions.
+2. Execute the installer and follow the on-screen instructions.
 3. Add the installation directory (e.g., `C:\Program Files\wkhtmltopdf\bin`) to your system PATH environment variable.
-4. Restart your terminal or IDE to apply the PATH changes.
+4. Restart your terminal or development environment to apply the changes.

-#### On Linux (Ubuntu/Debian)
+#### Linux (Ubuntu/Debian)
 ```bash
 sudo apt-get update
 sudo apt-get install -y wkhtmltopdf
 ```

-#### On Linux (Other distributions)
+#### Other Linux Distributions
-Refer to your distribution's package manager or download from the official site: https://wkhtmltopdf.org/downloads.html
+Refer to your distribution’s package manager or download the appropriate package from the official website above.

-### Install dependencies
+### Dependency Installation
+Install the required Python packages using pip:
 ```bash
 pip install -r requirements.txt
 ```
-sudo apt-get install -y wkhtmltopdf

 ## Usage

-1. Run the Streamlit app:
+1. Launch the application:
 ```bash
 streamlit run app.py
 ```

-2. Use the sidebar to select the input mode:
+2. Configure input mode via the sidebar:
-   - **Range**: Specify a base PIN, start suffix, and number of students.
+   - **Range**: Define a base PIN, starting suffix, and number of students.
-   - **Single**: Enter a single PIN.
+   - **Single**: Input a single PIN.
-   - **CSV**: Upload a CSV or Excel file containing a column with PINs.
+   - **CSV**: Upload a CSV or Excel file containing PINs.

-3. Select the year/semester from the dropdown.
+3. Select the relevant year or semester.

-4. Choose download options:
+4. Choose output options:
-   - Generate Excel report
+   - Generate an Excel report.
-   - Generate individual PDFs (requires `wkhtmltopdf`)
+   - Generate individual PDF reports (requires `wkhtmltopdf`).

-5. (Optional) Adjust advanced settings such as target URL and HTML element identifiers.
+5. (Optional) Modify advanced settings such as target URL and HTML element selectors.

-6. Click **Start Process** to begin scraping and processing.
+6. Click **Start Process** to initiate scraping and data processing.

-7. After completion, download the results as Excel, PDFs, or a ZIP archive.
+7. Upon completion, download results as Excel, PDFs, or a consolidated ZIP archive.

-8. (Optional) Upload the results to a Google Drive folder by providing the folder ID.
+8. (Optional) Upload results to a Google Drive folder by specifying the folder ID.

 ## Configuration

-- The app saves scraping configuration in `config.json`.
+- Scraping parameters are saved in `config.json`.
-- Advanced users can modify the URL, input field IDs, dropdown IDs, and other selectors via the sidebar.
+- Advanced users can customize URL, input field IDs, dropdown selectors, and other parameters via the sidebar.
-- Maximum parallel downloads can be adjusted for performance tuning.
+- Adjust maximum parallel downloads to optimize performance.

 ## Output

-- Results are saved in a timestamped folder inside the `downloads` directory.
+- Results are stored in a timestamped directory within the `downloads` folder.
-- Excel report contains detailed student results.
+- Excel reports provide detailed student data.
-- PDFs contain formatted individual student result pages.
+- PDFs offer formatted individual student result pages.
-- Analytics tabs provide visual insights into the data.
+- Analytics tabs present insightful visualizations and summaries.

-## Google Drive Upload
+## Google Drive Integration

 - Requires a Google Cloud service account configured in Streamlit secrets (`secrets.toml`).
-- Upload files directly to a specified Google Drive folder by entering the folder ID.
+- Enables direct upload of generated files to a specified Google Drive folder.

 ## Troubleshooting

-- Ensure ChromeDriver version matches your installed Chrome browser.
+- Verify ChromeDriver version compatibility with your installed Chrome browser.
-- Install `wkhtmltopdf` and ensure it is in your system PATH for PDF generation.
+- Ensure `wkhtmltopdf` is installed and included in your system PATH for PDF generation.
-- Check network connectivity to the SBTET website.
+- Confirm network connectivity to the SBTET website.
-- Review logs for errors during scraping or uploading.
+- Review application logs for any scraping or upload errors.

 ## License